 Coordinator, Persian program

-Roshan Institute Assistant Professor in Persian Studies
+Roshan Institute Associate Professor in Persian Studies

 NYU-Abu Dhabi Institute Conference Organization Grant awarded to organize the conference titled: “Marriage, Family, Religion, and Culture in Pre-Islamic and Early Islamic Iran and the Middle East,” in New York University in Abu Dhabi, on January 9-10, 2017. (co-organized with Janet Afary).

-The Hammed Shahidian Critical Feminist Award, The Iranian Women’s Studies Foundation, 2014
+The Hammed Shahidian Critical Feminist Award, The Iranian Women’s Studies Foundation, 2014.